Protocol for Ante-Natal Care

 - Nutritional Deficiencies: Iron, folic acid, calcium, and vitamin D deficiencies.

-- Psychological Health: Anxiety, depression, and stress common during pregnancy.
+- Psychological Health: Anxiety, depression, and stress are common during pregnancy.

 2. Assessment and Evaluation of Impairment:

-A comprehensive evaluation includes maternal physical, psychological, and social health to create an individualized care plan.
+A comprehensive evaluation includes physical, psychological, and social health monitoring to tailor a personalized care plan.

 Clinical Tools for Assessment:

-- Medical History: Obstetric history (previous pregnancies, complications), current medical conditions, medications, psychosocial history.
+- Medical History: Review of obstetric history, any previous pregnancies, complications, medical conditions, medications, and psychosocial history.

-- Physical Examination: Vital signs (blood pressure, heart rate, weight), abdominal palpation (fetal growth and position), assessment of edema and musculoskeletal pain.
+- Physical Examination: Vital signs (blood pressure, heart rate, weight), abdominal palpation (fetal growth and position), edema, and musculoskeletal pain assessment.

-- Fetal Monitoring: Ultrasound, Doppler for fetal heart tones, and monitoring fetal movements.
+- Fetal Monitoring: Ultrasound and Doppler to monitor fetal heart tones and movements.

-- Laboratory Tests: Blood tests for hemoglobin levels, glucose, urine tests, and infection screenings (e.g., HIV, Hepatitis B).
+- Laboratory Tests: Blood tests for hemoglobin levels, glucose, urine tests, and screening for infections.

-- Psychological Screening: Edinburgh Postnatal Depression Scale for depression and anxiety.
+- Psychological Screening: Tools such as the Edinburgh Postnatal Depression Scale to assess mood and anxiety levels.

-- Musculoskeletal Assessment: Functional movement analysis, assessing postural alignment, mobility, and discomfort in the back and pelvis.
+- Musculoskeletal Assessment: Evaluation of posture, functional movement analysis, mobility, and any discomfort in the back and pelvis.

 3. Goal Setting:

-The goal of ANC is to ensure the health of the mother and fetus, manage risks, and prepare for labor.
+The ultimate goal of ANC is to ensure the health of both the mother and fetus and to prevent complications, ensuring a smooth pregnancy and preparing for labor.

 Specific Goals:

-- Primary: Ensure healthy pregnancy outcomes, manage risks, and prevent complications for both mother and baby.
+- Primary Goal: Ensure healthy pregnancy outcomes and prevent complications for both mother and baby.

 - Improve physical fitness, mobility, and posture.

-- Provide psychological support to reduce stress and anxiety.
+- Provide emotional support to reduce stress and anxiety.

-- Educate on labor preparation, postnatal care, and infant care.
+- Educate the mother on labor preparation, postnatal care, and infant care.

 4. Recommended Interventions: